EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | File Set | 1 |

 ### Step 1: Prepare 3D Printed Parts
 Remove support materials using the needle nose pliers and files.
 Use caution when removing supports so that you do not damage the part.
-Pro tip: If the supports are proving really difficult to remove, leave prints in hot water for a few minutes and try again.
+**Pro tip**: If the supports are proving really difficult to remove, leave prints in hot water for a few minutes and try again.

 ## Leg Shell Manufacturing